Thakar-Lab/F-GRN/readme.md

  Files required for running F-GRN package:

- -F_GRN.exe
+ -FIGS.exe

  -MCRInstaller.exe  (to be downloaded from internet automatically during the installation).

-  NOTE: You will need administrator rights to run F-GRN.
+  NOTE: You will need administrator rights to run FIGS.

-Prerequisites for running F-GRN:
+Prerequisites for running FIGS:

 1. If you have Matlab installed: